 Electricity

 Repair category 1

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property has been tested with the next test due in 2021.
+The installation in this property has been tested with the next test due in 2024.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.

-Gas
+d Gas

 Repair category 1

 Notes No obvious significant defects noted.
 All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.

-► Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings, however slight deterioration was noted to the seals.
-Given the presence of the shower mounted over the bath/tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the bath/tray.
-It will be appreciated that it is not possible to comment on concealed locations.
-There are no extractor fans located in the bathroom or shower room, this is causing the paintwork to flake.
+T- Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
+Given the presence of the shower mounted over the bath, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
+Failure to do so can lead to concealed defects behind wall finishes, and below the bath.
+As the bath is boxed in, it will be appreciated that it is not possible to comment on concealed locations.